Astros vs. Reds Player Props Betting Odds

 Steer Stats

-- Spencer Steer has recorded 68 hits with 17 doubles, two triples, nine home runs and 28 walks.
-He has driven in 37 runs with five stolen bases.
+- Spencer Steer has put up 68 hits with 17 doubles, two triples, nine home runs and 28 walks.
+He has driven in 37 runs with six stolen bases.

 Steer Recent Games